vineethkumarv/sv-wiki/Loops.md

 ![nanoo dig2](https://user-images.githubusercontent.com/110447788/188705142-bb1b3c17-ff8c-4de2-9a86-83321afa2670.png)

+                                    Fig - 2: Flowchart: do while loop

 **Example** -

-Below example shows code to understand the working of do - while loop.
+The below example shows code to understand the working of do - while loop.